-The ocean bill of lading serves as both a contract of carriage and a document of title for cargo that is being transported via ocean.
-This document identifies the parties on both ends of the shipment along with a description of the goods and information about the routing.
+An Ocean Bill of Lading serves as both a contract of carriage and a document of title for cargo being transported via ocean.
+This document identifies the parties on both ends of the shipment, along with a description of the goods and routing information.

 What are the categories of Ocean Bill of Lading?

-There are two categories of ocean bills of lading that directly reflect the terms and conditions of the sale of these goods:
+There are two Bill of Lading categories that directly reflect on the terms and conditions of the sale:

-Straight Bill of Lading is used when the shipment is consigned directly to the named consignee and nobody else (other parties).
-This is used for open accounts and cash transactions.
-The consignee can take ahold of the goods at arrival by presenting the cashier a copy of a signed original bill of lading.
+Straight Bill of Ladingis used when the shipment is consigned directly to the named consignee and nobody else (other parties).
+The consignee can get ahold of the goods at arrival by presenting the cashier a copy of a signed Original Bill of Lading.

-An ocean bill of lading consigned “to order” or “to order of shipper” is negotiable once it is endorsed on the back by the shipper or the shipper’s representative.
-This endorsed or signed document is sent to a bank in the buyer’s location (country) and is held until the transaction is complete.
-Once this document, along with other required documents are in the hands of the buyer, the buyer can actually transfer the bill of lading.
+An ocean bill of lading consigned “to order” or “to order of shipper” is negotiable once it is endorsed on the back by the shipper or a representative.
+This endorsed and signed document is sent to a bank in the buyer’s country and is held until the transaction is complete.
+Once the buyer receives this document, the bill of lading can be transferred to the buyer.

-How does an Ocean Bill of Lading Work?
+What other information does an Ocean Bill of Lading include?

 An Ocean Bill of Lading allows the shipper the chance to move goods through international waters.
 This document is a contract that provides the specifics about the shipment, including: